basecom/FixturesPlugin/docs/helpers/salutation.md

 ## getNotSpecifiedSalutation

-The `getNotSpecifiedSalutation` method return the salutation "Not specified" or null if it doesn't exists.
+The `getNotSpecifiedSalutation` method returns the salutation "Not specified", or null if it doesn't exist.

 ```php
 <?php